appodeal/react-native-appodeal/README.md

 > Please read our [Migration Guide](MIGRATION_GUIDE.md) carefully before updating.

 **Key Changes in 3.8.1:**
 - Updated to Appodeal SDK 3.8.1
 - Migrated to React Native Turbo Modules
 - New Architecture support (Fabric + TurboModules)
 - Updated TypeScript definitions
 - New event system with better type safety
-- Breaking changes in API methods and event names
+- 💥 **Breaking changes in API methods and event names**
+- 🛠️ **Updated Kotlin to version 2.1.0** — this may be a ⚠️ *breaking change* for projects still using Kotlin < 2.0.0

 ## Table of Contents